difcul/aw/1_server_web_programming/README.md

 echo '<html><?php echo date(DATE_RFC822); ?> </html>' > index.php
 ```

-By opening the URL ```http://appserver.alunos.di.fc.ul.pt/~awXXX/index.hp``` you will see that the content is not the content of the file; rather it is the content of the interpretation of that file at the time it was executed, that is, the date the access was made.
+By opening the URL ```http://appserver.alunos.di.fc.ul.pt/~awXXX/index.php``` you will see that the content is not the content of the file; rather it is the content of the interpretation of that file at the time it was executed, that is, the date the access was made.

 To create and edit the PHP files, you should use a text editor (e.g., Emacs, SublimeText , Notepad++, vi, nano,..), and not the _echo_ command, that should be used only to create very short files.

 ## Data Collection

-First test the tool _curl_ to open the URL that provides you 10 PubMed identifiers about Asthma (type ```man curl``` to know more about curl).
+Use the tool _curl_ to open an URL that provides you with 10 PubMed identifiers about Asthma (type ```man curl``` to know more about ```curl```).

 ```
 curl "https://eutils.ncbi.nlm.nih.gov/entrez/eutils/esearch.fcgi?db=pubmed&term=Asthma&retmax=10&retmode=xml"